Limited time only

 Is owner's equity the same as profit?

-No, owner's equity and profit are different.
+No, they're different.
 Profit (or net income) measures how much money your business earned during a specific period after expenses.
-Owner's equity measures your total ownership stake in the business at a point in time.
-Profit increases your owner's equity, but equity also includes your original investment and any additional capital you've added.
+Owner's equity measures your total ownership stake at a point in time.
+Profit increases your equity, but equity also includes your original investment and any additional capital you've added.

 Disclaimer